2bular Vs. Hangar 111

 When I first heard this system, I thought it sounded fantastic.
 Although I wasn’t that keen on the tailpipes jusssssst poking through the diffuser and the owner advised me he had to trim the diffuser panel for clearance on those 89mm diameter tips.

 Once I had a drive in a 111R with it fitted, I soon changed my mind.
 The dronnnnnne was horrendous.

 We got the car up and checked the layout.
 The silencer was 5”diameter(!) – pretty damned small for a 170bhp motor.

 The big tips certainly contributed to the dronnnnnnne and cutting open the silencer showed a very small bore perforated tube with poor quality packing materials.

-Standing back I could see this was designed by a firm experienced in mild-steel exhausts but the 300series stainless used in exhaust systems has a co-efficient of expansion 1.5 x that of mild-steel.
-It MOVES - a LOT - when it’s hot and it shrinks a LOT when it cools.
+Standing back I could see this was designed by a firm experienced in mild-steel exhausts but the 300series stainless used in modern aftermarket exhaust systems has a co-efficient of expansion 1.5 x that of mild-steel.
+It MOVES - a LOT - when it’s hot AND it shrinks a LOT when it cools.
 If you don’t take account of those properties – in other words, allow the construction to expand and contract and don’t try and tie it down, you’ll be fine.

 However, inexperience can lead to stuff like this –

 And this –